 Whidbey Island has seven wineries and each have something a bit unique.
 Many of the grapes come from eastern Washington but many local wineries also work in some grapes grown on the island.
-Check out Rain Shower Cellars (Coupeville), Holmes Harbor Cellars, Blooms and Dancing Fish (Freeland) and Spoiled Dog (super dog friendly!), Comforts of Whidbey and Whidbey Island Winery (Langley).
+Check out Rain Shower Cellars (Coupeville), Holmes Harbor Cellars or Blooms (Freeland) and Spoiled Dog (super dog friendly!), Comforts of Whidbey and Whidbey Island Winery (Langley).

 There are also wine shops in Coupeville, Greenbank Farm and Langley.

 If beer is more your thing, make sure to visit Double Bluff Brewing (Langley) and Penn Cove Brewery (three locations in Coupeville, Oak Harbor and Freeland).